Venezuela's Chavez doing well in Cuba - vice president

 The usually garrulous socialist leader has made few public appearances since winning a new six-year term in an election in October.
 His campaign was more subdued than usual, and he said afterward that radiation therapy had left him exhausted.

-Chavez has open-ended authorization from legislators to travel, but aims to be back at least for the January 10 start of his new term, if not for a couple of regional summits before then.
+Chavez has open-ended authorization from legislators to travel, but aims to be back at least for the January 10 start of his new term, if not for a couple of regional summits before.

 Under the South American country's constitution, an election would have to be held if Chavez were to leave office within the first four years of his next six-year term.

-"We're happy to be able to help Chavez," said local community worker Guillermo Fonseca, 59, as he hefted a trash can across a nearby street.

-"We don't see him as a big chief, we see him as a friend, a brother, a family member who needs us.
-Chavez didn't think twice about helping us, for example after Hurricane Sandy struck."

-Chavez's return to the Caribbean island could be a blow to ruling Socialist Party candidates who wanted him to campaign alongside them before elections for state governors on December 16.
-A prolonged absence could also postpone big policy decisions, such as a widely expected devaluation of the bolivar currency.
+Chavez's return to Cuba could be a blow to ruling Socialist Party candidates who wanted to campaign alongside him ahead of state elections on December 16.
+A prolonged absence could also postpone major policy decisions, such as a widely expected devaluation of the bolivar currency.

-Given investor hopes for a more market-friendly government in the continent's top oil exporter, Venezuela's widely traded bonds have risen this week.
+Given investor hopes for a more market-friendly government in the continent's top oil exporter, Venezuela's widely traded bonds rose for a third straight day on Thursday.

-The prices of the government's benchmark Global 27 note and state oil company PDVSA's closely watched 2022 bond are up about 3.7 percent and 4.0 percent respectively since Monday.
+The benchmark Global 27 bond and state oil company PDVSA's closely watched 2022 bond were both at year-high prices of 93.98 and 112.25 respectively.

-(Additional reporting by Enrique Andres Pretel in Havana; Editing by Brian Ellsworth and Peter Cooney)